 Girlguiding sends one delegate to Switzerland each year to attend WAGGGS’ Helen Storrow Seminar.
 This year we will be piloting a weekend event in the UK for members aged 18-30, to allow more young women to participate in this international experience without travelling overseas.

 The Helen Storrow Seminar (HSS) is WAGGGS’ international event for leadership development and environmental sustainability.
-It usually takes place at Our Chalet in Switzerland but for 2021 it’s entirely online.
+It usually takes place at Our Chalet in Switzerland, but for 2021 it’s entirely online.

 We want to give our members a chance to take part and meet Girl Guide and Girl Scouts from all around the globe.
 So, we’ll be hosting an in-person event at Foxlease that runs alongside the international online seminar.